-Work with schools to help inspire and inform our young people about the kinds of businesses and careers available on their doorstep so that fewer leave the LEP area

-Engage with the new National Retraining Scheme when it is rolled out across England in 2020 so that adults are inspired and informed about the kinds of businesses and careers available on their doorstep

-Work with Government to maximise the effectiveness of skills and training schemes so that all employers and residents can benefit:

-- Continue to work with ESFA teams to ensure that European Social Funding skills and training programmes are supporting adults across the whole LEP area not just urban areas.

-- Maximise the effectiveness of the Apprenticeship Levy so that it is working for businesses across the whole LEP area.

-- Support Government to successfully rollout T Levels in all areas

-- Raise awareness of the Fuller Working Lives agenda

-Work with business to prioritise workforce development, succession planning and recruitment strategies so that they can replace staff that will retire:

-- Develop apprenticeship programmes and industry placements.

-- Work with schools.

-- Train their staff.

-Find ways to support small business owners and self-employed people to re-train or upskill because they make up a good proportion of the population

-Continue to invest in modernising and advancing Further and Higher Education facilities and equipment, making them more relevant to the present working environment and more appealing to young people so that they remain in the area rather than seek better facilities elsewhere, through:

-- The Local Growth Fund

-- The Greater Lincolnshire Institute of Technology
+- 1. Work with schools to help inspire and inform our young people about the kinds of businesses and careers available on their doorstep so that fewer leave the LEP area - 2.
+Engage with the new National Retraining Scheme when it is rolled out across England in 2020 so that adults are inspired and informed about the kinds of businesses and careers available on their doorstep - 3.
+Work with Government to maximise the effectiveness of skills and training schemes so that all employers and residents can benefit: - a.
+Continue to work with ESFA teams to ensure that European Social Funding skills and training programmes are supporting adults across the whole LEP area not just urban areas. - b.
+Maximise the effectiveness of the Apprenticeship Levy so that it is working for businesses across the whole LEP area. - c.
+Support Government to successfully rollout T Levels in all areas - d.
+Raise awareness of the Fuller Working Lives agenda - 4.
+Work with business to prioritise workforce development, succession planning and recruitment strategies so that they can replace staff that will retire: - a.
+Develop apprenticeship programmes and industry placements. - b.
+Work with schools. - c.
+Train their staff. - 5.
+Find ways to support small business owners and self-employed people to re-train or upskill because they make up a good proportion of the population - 6.
+Continue to invest in modernising and advancing Further and Higher Education facilities and equipment, making them more relevant to the present working environment and more appealing to young people so that they remain in the area rather than seek better facilities elsewhere, through: - a.
+The Local Growth Fund - b.
+The Greater Lincolnshire Institute of Technology - 7.
 Develop additional local analysis about how the labour market works at local level because the large LEP geography has a relatively high number of travel to work areas.

-Use our existing networks to understand and communicate employers real skills needs, it is not enough to say that we will upskill our young people and our residents.

-Ensure that adults and young people are not digitally excluded by working with Government to develop Digital Partnerships in our market towns
+- 8. Use our existing networks to understand and communicate employers' real skills needs, it is not enough to say that we will upskill our young people and our residents. - 9.
+Ensure that adults and young people are not digitally excluded by working with Government to develop Local Digital Skills Partnerships in our market towns

-For further information and relevant policies please see Appendix E, pages 83-85.
+For further information and relevant policies please see Appendix E, pages 84-86.